robinnewhouse/DHNLNtupleAnalysis/README.md

 cd python
 python makeHistograms.py -i path_to_dHNLntuple --config ../data/config_mc_uuu.json
 ```
 For this example, the code will save the file DHNLNtupleAnalysis/output/histograms_uuu.root.
-See a full list of channels see this [list](#list-of-configuration-files) below.
+To see a full list of channels see this [section](#list-of-configuration-files).

-If you have previously created histograms files for the channel you are trying to run, you can run the following to overwrite the output file:
+If you have previously created a histogram file for the channel you are trying to run, you can run the following to overwrite the output file:
 ```
 python makeHistograms.py --force -i path_to_dHNLntuple --config ../data/config_mc_all.json
 ```